harplife/zettelkasten/study_LearnOpenGL.md

 \end{gather}
 $$

-- From the look of the Projection Matrix, it seems that XY coordinates are scaled up,
+- (exercise) make necessary changes to the `keyCallback` function so the 3D model can be moved forward and backward on Z-axis.

 #### Maintaining Aspect Ratio
 -